viperleed/viperleed/doc/content/parameters/ivshiftrange.rst

 ==============

-IV_SHIFT_RANGE defines how much calculated and experimental |IV| curves are allowed to shift (in electronvolts) during calculation of the R factor, and (optionally) the step width.
+IV_SHIFT_RANGE defines how much calculated and experimental |IV| curves are allowed to shift (in electronvolts) during calculation of the |R factor|, and (optionally) the step width.

 **Default**: from -3 to +3 eV, with step from experimental or calculated curves